entozoon/slatest/README.md

 - ✔ .ES6 -> JS compilation
 - ✔ Wipe the entire theme's assets
 - ✔ Upload an entire theme
+- ❌ Template (this project only contains the tools for development, not a theme)

 ## Usage